hizzle-co/noptin/readme.txt

 == Screenshots ==
-1. How to create a new email subscription form
+1. How to create a new email newsletter subscription form
 2. Sample Email Subscription Form Embeded in a post
 3. View a list of email subscribers
-4. Sample Email Subscribe Widget
+4. Sample newsletter subscription Widget
 5. Noptin Dashboard
 6. Opt-in Forms Editor
 7. General Settings Page